OlegSemnadtsatilet/ML/README.md

 In Corsera project about prediction of vinner team by logs of 17k+ games from Dota2\n

-In kaggle solutions from competitions:\n
+In kaggle solutions from competitions:

-"Titanic: Machine Learning from disaster": predictions of survival probability by dataset of logs survivors and dead passengers\n
+"Titanic: Machine Learning from disaster": predictions of survival probability by dataset of logs survivors and dead passengers

-"Houses prices": predictions of houses prices by logs of saled houses with parameters\n
+"Houses prices": predictions of houses prices by logs of saled houses with parameters